langchain-ai/langchain/templates/xml-agent/README.md

 # xml-agent

 This package creates an agent that uses XML syntax to communicate its decisions of what actions to take.
-It uses Anthropic's Claude models for writing XML syntax and can optionally look up things on the internet using You.com's retriever.
+It uses Anthropic's Claude models for writing XML syntax and can optionally look up things on the internet using DuckDuckGo.

 ## Environment Setup

 Two environment variables need to be set:

 - `ANTHROPIC_API_KEY`: Required for using Anthropic
-- `YDC_API_KEY`: Required for using You.com

 ## Usage